 Just how popular is Python

-According to PYPL PopularitY of Programming Language Python is currently the 2nd most used programming language using data from Google Trends.
+According to PYPL PopularitY of Programming, Language Python is currently the 2nd most used programming language using data from Google Trends.

 Beginner Python Resources

-First and foremost to start programming in Python you have to download and install Python for your operating system.
+Firstly, to start programming in Python you have to download and install Python for your operating system.
 With 2 versions to choose from do you install 2 or 3?
 Personally, I would choose the latest version 3.
 Due to functions behaving differently Python 2 resources may not work on Python 3.
 However, I have tried to ensure that all content will be based on Python 3.